-- Create a new wld file in your project engineering tool with 'File → Memory Card file → New'. - 2.
-Rename the wld file to "protect.wld". - Transfer the according blocks into the file by dragging them with the mouse from the project to the file window of protect.wld. - 4.
-Transfer the file protect.wld to a memory card. - 5.
-Plug the memory card into the CPU and execute an overall reset. ♦ Chap.
-5.14 'Overall reset' page 71 - ⇒ The overall reset stores the blocks in protect.wld permanently in the CPU protected from accesses of 3. persons.
+- 2. Rename the wld file to "protect.wld". - 3.
+Transfer the according blocks into the file by dragging them with the mouse from the project to the file window of protect.wld. - 4.
+Transfer the file protect.wld to a memory card. - Plug the memory card into the CPU and execute an overall reset. ♦ Chap.
+5.12 'Overall reset' page 50 - ⇒ The overall reset stores the blocks in protect.wld permanently in the CPU protected from accesses of 3. persons.